Welcome to today's edition of the Rush 24-7 podcast.

 Number two, Hezbos.

-They are already reconstructing Southern Lebanon.
+They are already reconstructing southern Lebanon.

-Nobody's gonna disarm them.
+Nobody's going to disarm them.

-This this is um I don't know, folks.
+I don't know, folks.

 I go through all this stuff.

-You if if I read this stuff to you word for word, you would not believe it.
+If I read this stuff to you word for word, you would not believe it.

 The headline, Rice, not UN's job to disarm Hezbollah.